Richmond Park: World War II and its aftermath

 John Boyd-Carpenter, MP for Kingston-upon-Thames, proposed using the Kingston Gate Camp to help alleviate the local post-war housing shortage but the Minister of Works, Charles Key, was opposed, preferring that the site be eventually returned to its former parkland use.
 Key's department refurbished and repurposed the camp as an Olympic Village for the 1948 Summer Olympics.
 The Olympic Village was opened by Olympic gold medallist Lord Burghley, with Key making the announcement, in July 1948.
-After the Olympics, the camp was used by units of the Royal Corps of Signals and then by the Women's Royal Army Corps following their formation in 1949 as successor to the wartime ATS.
-Although it had been hoped to clear the camp during the 1950s, it remained in military use and was used to house service families repatriated following the Suez Crisis in 1956.
-It was not until 1965 that the camp was eventually demolished; it was reintegrated into the park during the following year.
+After the Olympics, the camp was used by units of the Royal Corps of Signals and then by the Women's Royal Army Corps following their formation in 1949 as successor to the wartime Auxiliary Territorial Service (ATS).
+The camp remained in military use and was used to house service families repatriated following the Suez Crisis in 1956; it was demolished in 1965, and the area was reintegrated into the park in the following year.

 Late 20th century – present

-In 1953 President Tito of Yugoslavia stayed at White Lodge during a state visit to Britain.

-The Petersham Hole was a sink hole caused by subsidence of a sewer which forced the total closure of the A307 road in Petersham in 1979–80.
-As the hole and subsequent repair work had forced a total closure of this main road between Richmond and Kingston, traffic was diverted through the park and the Richmond, Ham, and Kingston gates remained open throughout the day and night.
+The Petersham Hole was a sink hole caused by sewer subsidence, forcing the closure of the A307 road in Petersham in 1979–80.
+Traffic was diverted through the park and the Richmond, Ham, and Kingston gates remained open day and night.
 The park road was widened at Ham Cross near Ham Gate to accommodate temporary traffic lights.
 About 10 deer a month were killed by traffic while the diversion was in operation.

-When the present London Borough of Richmond upon Thames was created in 1965, it included the majority, but not the whole, of the park.
+When the present London Borough of Richmond upon Thames was created in 1965, it included most of the park.
 The eastern tip, including Roehampton Gate, belonged to the London Borough of Wandsworth, and the southern tip was in the Royal Borough of Kingston upon Thames.
-Following a series of borough boundary changes in 1994 and 1995, these anomalies were corrected and the whole park became part of Richmond upon Thames.
+Following borough boundary changes in 1994 and 1995, the whole park became part of Richmond upon Thames.

 In the 2012 Summer Olympics the men's and the women's cycling road races went through the park.

 Actor Joseph A. Bennett died by suicide in the park on 13 April 2015, reportedly found hanged from a tree.

 Features

 Boundary wall

 The brick wall enclosing Richmond Park is 8 mi long and up to 9 ft high.
-Much of the wall is designated by Historic England as a Grade II listed building.
+Much of it is designated by Historic England as a Grade II listed building.